Working towards building a healthier India

 - The diagnostics industry in India is currently valued at $4 bn.
 The share of organized sector is almost 25% in this segment (15% in labs and 10% in radiology).

 - The primary care industry is currently valued at $13 bn.
 The share of organized sector is practically negligible in this case.

-- Over 50,000 Ayushman Bharat centres, which aim at providing primary health care services to communities closer to their homes, are operational in India
+- 70,000 Ayushman Bharat centres, which aim at providing primary health care services to communities closer to their homes, are operational in India

 Atmanirbhar Bharat Abhiyaan - Self Reliant India

 Special economic and comprehensive package of INR 20 lakh crores towards promoting manufacturing in India

 Life expectancy is going to exceed 70 years by 2022, hence more healthcare services required

 20% Indians covered; expected to rise with rising incomes, urbanization

 Along with these, emergence of telemedicine, and government initiatives like e-health married with tax benefits and incentives are driving healthcare market in India.